-There are so many plates to spin as a small business owner, but none probably more important than cash flow as you can only run out of cash once.
-Read on to find out the benefits of a cash flow forecast.
+There are so many plates to spin as a small business owner, but none is probably more important than cash flow as you can only run out of cash once.
+Read on to find out the benefits of cash flow forecasting.

 In this article you’ll find out:

 - The benefits of cash flow forecasting

 - How to leverage technology to automate cash flow forecasting.

 A cash flow forecast is a report that predicts your business’ bank balance over a set period.
 I would generally recommend that a business runs two types of cash flow forecasts:

 - 12-month forecast broken down into monthly periods

 - 13-week forecast broken down into weekly periods.